stoeps13/bluefin-stoeps/README.md

+**I will archive this repo soon, I'm switching to a fork of ublue/starting-point.**

-#This is based on bluefin
+# This is based on bluefin

 **This image is considered Beta**